-From the academic year 2020/21, under the Relationships Education, Relationships and Sex Education and Health Education (England) Regulations 2019, made under sections 34 and 35 of the Children and Social Work Act 2017, it is compulsory for all primary schools to provide Relationships education.
+Under the Relationships Education, Relationships and Sex Education and Health Education (England) Regulations 2019, made under sections 34 and 35 of the Children and Social Work Act 2017, it is compulsory for all primary schools to provide Relationships education.

 Primary schools may choose to provide sex education other than that covered by the Science curriculum.
-It is compulsory for all schools including academies and free schools, but not independent schools, to provide Health education.